 Right now, none of downtown Portland’s Willamette River vehicular bridges will be immediately usable after a major earthquake.
 Multnomah County is leading an effort to replace the current Burnside Bridge with one that can withstand a Cascadia Subduction Zone Earthquake.
 It’s one of the largest earthquake resilience projects in Oregon.

 The Burnside Bridge is located on a regionally established lifeline route and it's critical that the bridge is still standing after a major earthquake.
 A new Burnside Bridge will provide a critical lifeline route for first responders to get to those who need help after a major earthquake.
 It will be our beacon for safety, emergency response and recovery.
-It will also be the bridge our community sees at the heart of Portland, serving our broader community for the next 100 years.
-In addition, the new bridge will provide safer, more accessible multimodal transportation facilities.
+It will also provide safer, more accessible multimodal transportation facilities in the heart of Portland, serving our community for the next 100 years.

 Project Area